 Components of a Solar Panel

 A solar panel comprises several key components.
-Understanding the parts is helpful in understanding common solar panel problems.
+Understanding the parts is helpful in understanding common solar panel damage and defects, like solar panel diode failure, delamination, and discoloration.

 How To Spot Common Solar Panel Defects